MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/New-ADFineGrainedPasswordPolicy.md

 ### -LockoutDuration
 Specifies the length of time that an account is locked after the number of failed login attempts exceeds the lockout threshold.
-You cannot login to an account that is locked until the lockout duration time period has expired.
-If you set the value to 0 the account needs to be unlocked manually by administrator.
+You cannot log in to an account that is locked until the lockout duration time period has expired.
+If you set the value to 0 the account needs to be unlocked manually by the administrator.
 This parameter sets the **lockoutDuration** property of a password policy object.
 The LDAP display name (**ldapDisplayName**) of this property is msDS-LockoutDuration.